gonglini/2023ESWContest_free_1035/README.md

 One of the important things is we had to know where and when the fire occurred.
 So our team also made an application for users.
 When the fire occurred, An application announce fire to the user that the situation happened.
 After, it announce that robot extinguishing fire and where has it occurred The application is connected by wifi with ESP8266.
+The ESP8266 and The Application communicate by web using the GET method.
+ESP8266 runs as server and application as client.
 Here are how the application is processed.